brodriguez8774/py-dbcn/docs/source/creating_queries.rst

     # Columns to update with/on.
     columns_clause = ['id', 'name']

+    # Type hinting for columns.
+    # Note: This is NOT required in this instance, and only shown here for
+    # example.
+But this IS required in instances with more complicated data
+    # types, such as dates or timestamps.
+    column_types_clause = ['integer', 'varchar(200)']

     # Desired values after query runs.
-    # Note: Since we match on "id", this should match what already exists
+    # Note: In this case, we match on "id" by including it in the
-    # in the database.
-The "name" field is not included in the WHERE so it can
+    # WHERE clause.
+Meanwhile, the "name" field is not included in the
-    # be set to whatever new value we want it to be.
-Meanwhile, record fields
+    # WHERE, so this field is set to the desired update value.
+Any fields
-    # that are not used to match or update can be excluded.
+    # that are not used to match/update should be excluded.
     values_clause = [
         # (id, name)
         (1599, 'Refurbished Item 1001'),